The School Day

 Behaviour Management

-The Governors have delegated the day to day responsibility for discipline within the school to the Headteacher, in line with policies issued by the LA (Local Authority) and DCSF (Department for Children.)
+The Governors have delegated day-to-day responsibility for behaviour and discipline to the Headteacher, in line with Local Authority (LA) guidance and Department for Education (DfE) expectations.

 Positive Behaviour Support